phpDocumentor/phpDocumentor/docs/references/configuration.rst

    also used as source location for the transformer.
 This can be either a relative or absolute folder.
    Relative folders are relative to the location of the configuration file.
+-  *encoding*, optional element which defines the file encoding to use.
 -  *markers*, contains a listing of prefixes used in single line comments to mark a segment of code using a single word (by default FIXME and TODO are supported).